 — Dr. Laurie Chan, toxicologist and UNBC professor

-The scientific researchers at Chemical-Free-Life.org have over 25 years experience using survey analysis, observational studies, focus groups, meta-analysis and other methodologies to study the link between potentially problematic chemicals of concern and consumer perceptions and behavior, public health issues, and subsequent economic and social consequences.
+Research: Dr. Pam and her fellow scientific researchers at Chemical-Free-Life.org each have on average over 25 years experience using survey analysis, observational studies, focus groups, meta-analysis and other methodologies to study the link between potentially problematic chemicals of concern and consumer perceptions and behavior, public health issues, and subsequent economic and social consequences.
 They also have experience designing and conducting scientific research studies for nonprofit organizations advocating for change in synthetic and industrialized chemicals in the food, personal care products, pet products, household products, and general environment.
 Expertise includes research design, survey development, data collection, statistical analyses, and reporting (including user-friendly executive summaries and press releases).

 Chemical-Free-Life.org is proud to be a partner in the efforts of Safer Chemicals, Healthy Families.

 Contact us via email on our secured server here.

 We are staunch privacy advocates and will never share your name, email address, or other personal information.
 Also: We do not spam.